karp9/fsm/README.md

-# Getting Started with Tal's Fsm Using Rxjs Subject
+# Getting Started With Tal's Fsm Using Rxjs Subject

 ## Installation
 1. Clone the Repo.